flextype/docs.flextype.org/site/entries/en/themes/theme-configuration/entry.md

 Theme version: 1.0.0
 ```

-You can also reach these same values from a Fextype plugin with PHP syntax:
+You can also reach these same values from a Flextype plugin(s) with PHP syntax:

 Usage: